Skip to Content

 Unlike the Caribbean, where there are hundreds of sailings from multiple ports, Alaska sailings are primarily from Seattle or Vancouver.

 However, Californians can take an Alaska cruise from San Francisco and back.
-However, the Alaska cruise season is short, from May until September.
+However, the Alaska cruise season is short, from May until September, although Norwegian offers itineraries as early as mid-April through to mid-October.

 With an itinerary growing in popularity, don’t expect to score deals like those 7-day cruises out of Florida.
 While I have seen one-week Caribbean cruises for a mere USD 300, Alaska cruise discounts are few and far between.
 For most, Alaska cruise prices might surprise you.